Nagmamahal, Kapamilya

-Nagmamahal, Kapamilya was a Philippine TV program by ABS-CBN Entertainment that was broadcast on both ABS-CBN and The Filipino Channel (TFC).
-It was canceled after one season.

-The show was hosted by Bernadette Sembrano.
+Nagmamahal, Kapamilya was a Philippine television public service drama anthology series broadcast by ABS-CBN.
+Hosted by Bernadette Sembrano, it premiered on April 18, 2006, and was originally aired on Tuesday nights before being moved to the network's Saturday afternoon lineup from July 8, 2006 to October 13, 2007.
 The theme song, "Dahil Nagmamahal", was performed by Sheryn Regis from her second album, What I Do Best.

+During its initial five months, Nagmamahal, Kapamilya showcased the lives of overseas Filipinos through dramatized storytelling.
+In November 2006, approximately four months after transitioning to a Saturday timeslot, the program underwent a format change.
+It shifted to a documentary style, incorporating real footage to depict the emotional reunions of Filipino families and featuring interviews with notable Filipino personalities who had gained recognition abroad.

 Notable episodes

 Paz Pejoro Story (July 8, 2006)

 Paz Pejoro's has raised 14 children, half her life on her own after her husband Gorio died.
 The children are now successful in their own way, most of them living in America.
 In 1997, Malacañang awarded Paz Pejoro as an Ulirang Ina in recognition of her accomplishment.
 Now she is alone, languishing in a convalescent home in San Francisco, longing for the company of her children.
 Nagmamahal, Kapamilya mounts a family reunion for Paz, even for just a brief moment, to be in the company of her children.